 Students in the Credential Program are considered 5th year undergraduate students, not graduate, for Financial Aid purposes.
 The types of financial aid available to students pursuing a teaching credential are very specific and different from undergraduate or graduate aid types.

-Students who are considered “Conditionally Admitted” to a Credential Program, or who already possess an initial Teacher Credential, are only eligible for federal loan funds (at the 5th year undergrad level) or for private education loans.
+Students who are considered “Conditionally Admitted” to a Credential Program are eligible for federal loan funds (at the 5th year undergrad level), Institutional grants, and private education loans.
+Students who already possess an initial Teacher Credential are only eligible for federal loan funds (at the 5th year undergrad level) or for private education loans.

 Impact of Enrollment on All Financial Aid Awards for Credential Students: